dolphindb/api_python3/README.md

 s.run(script)
 ```

-**Please note that**, for performance reasons, it is not recommended to use `insert into` to insert data as parsing the insert statement causes extra overhead.
+**Please note**: For performance reasons, it is not recommended to use `insert into` to insert data as parsing the insert statement causes extra overhead.

-#### 6.1.3 `tableAppender`
+### 6.4 Automatic Temporal Data Type Conversion with the `tableAppender` Object

-For automatic data type conversion, Python API offers `tableAppender` object.
+As [the only temporal data type in Python pandas is datetime64](https://github.com/pandas-dev/pandas/issues/6741#issuecomment-39026803), all temporal columns of a DataFrame are converted into nanotimestamp type after uploaded to DolphinDB.
+Each time we use `tableInsert` or `insert into` to append a DataFrame with a temporal column to an in-memory table or DFS table, we need to conduct a data type conversion for the time column.
+With the `tableAppender` object, you will no longer have to do the conversion manually when you `append` local DataFrames to an in-memory table or a DFS table.

 ```
 tableAppender(dbPath="", tableName="", ddbSession=None, action="fitColumnType")